Table of Contents

 This document will address the wIPS solution for Over-the-Air Attacks.
 Cisco’s Adaptive Wireless Intrusion Prevention System (wIPS) is made up of a number of components that work together to provide a unified security monitoring solution.
 In addition to the WLAN Controllers, Access Points and Prime Infrastructure components that currently comprise Cisco’s Unified Wireless Networking solution; the wIPS portion introduces two additional components.
 These additional hardware components include Access Points in wIPS mode and the Mobility Services Engine running the wIPS service software.

-- wIPS Mode Access Point – A wIPS mode access point is any access point in Monitor Mode, Enhanced Local Mode, or with the WSM module.
+- wIPS Mode Access Point—A wIPS mode access point is any access point in Monitor Mode, Local Mode with wIPS, or with the WSM module.
 This term will be used to group access points capable of wIPS.

 - wIPS Monitor Mode Access Point(s) – Provides constant channel scanning with attack detection and forensics (packet capture) capabilities.

-- Enhanced Local Mode Access Point(s) – Like Local Mode, provides wireless service to client, but when scanning off-channel, the radio dwells on the channel for an extended period of time, allowing enhanced attack detection.
+- Access Point(s) with Local Mode with wIPS—Like Local Mode, provides wireless service to client, but when scanning off-channel, the radio dwells on the channel for an extended period of time, allowing enhanced attack detection.

 Beginning with the 7.4 release, Cisco Adaptive Wireless IPS has three options for wIPS mode access points.
 To better understand the differences between the wIPS mode access points, lets discuss each mode.